-Dan Berger is an assistant professor of comparative ethnic studies at the University of Washington Bothell and an adjunct assistant professor of history at the University of Washington Seattle.
-His most recent book is Captive Nation: Black Prison Organizing in the Civil Rights Era (2014), which won the OAH James A. Rawley Prize and explores the central role that prisoners played in the civil rights and black power movements.
-He is also the author of The Struggle Within: Prisons, Political Prisoners, and Mass Movements in the United States (2014) and Outlaws of America: The Weather Underground and the Politics of Solidarity (2006); the editor of The Hidden 1970s: Histories of Radicalism (2010); and a coeditor of Letters from Young Activists (2005).
-His work has published in Dissent, Salon, the Seattle Times, Truthout, and other publications.
+Dan Berger is an associate professor of comparative ethnic studies at the University of Washington Bothell and an adjunct affiliate associate professor of history at the University of Washington Seattle.
+He is the author or editor of six books, including Captive Nation: Black Prison Organizing in the Civil Rights Era (2014), which won the OAH James A. Rawley Prize and explores the central role that prisoners played in the civil rights and Black Power movements.
+He is most recently a coauthor, with Toussaint Losier, of Rethinking the American Prison Movement (2017).
+An expert on the carceral state and twentieth-century American social movements, Berger has also published articles in Dissent, Salon, the Seattle Times, and Truthout, among other publications.
 He blogs regularly for Black Perspectives, a project of the African American Intellectual History Society.
-He is currently coauthoring a textbook on prisoner activism in the twentieth century and is working to develop a digital humanities project on the carceral state in the Pacific Northwest.
+He is a founding coordinator of the Washington Prison History Project, a multimedia digital humanities project on mass incarceration in the Pacific Northwest, and coediting, with Emily Hobson, a primary source reader on U.S. activism between 1970 and 2001.

 Image credit: Kyle Cassidy